Barcelona is a perfectly sized city.

 Cycling is a great way to get around Barcelona.
 Less than a decade ago, you would barely see any cyclists in Barcelona, but in the last few years, the city has put a tremendous effort into making itself cycle-friendly.
 There are plans to add even more cycling lanes within the next few years.

-Unfortunately, only residents can use the public rental service, Bicing (pronounced "be-zing") and it is not available for tourists.
-However, visitors who wish to get around Barcelona by bike can easily get one at any of the bicycle rental shops all over the city.
+Unfortunately, only residents can use the public rental service, Bicing (pronounced "be-zing").
+However, visitors who wish to get around Barcelona by bike can easily get one at any of the rental shops all over the city.
 The city center is relatively flat, making it fairly easy to cycle around and explore.

 Many sights in the Old City are easily explored on foot